mozilla/ee-consultant-guidelines/docs/rfp.rst

 * Have they launched projects similar to what you are asking for?
 If so, include examples and include links to source code if available.
 * Do they work on projects similar in scale to what you are asking for?
 If so, include examples and include links to source code if available?
 * What will be the composition of the team working on this project?
-What are each persons expertise and experience?
+What are each person's expertise and experience?
 * Do they have engineers on staff who will be responsible for this work?
-If sub-contracted, who are the sub-contractors?
+If sub-contracted, who are the subcontractors?
 * What is their preferred/proposed tech stack for this application?